Jet parts supplier Meggitt's shares jump on M&A report

-Shares in British engineering company Meggitt (MGGT.L) jumped 14% on Friday after the Dealreporter website said that U.S. group Woodward Inc (WWD.O) was looking at a potential deal.
+LONDON (Reuters) - Shares in British engineering company Meggitt jumped 14% on Friday after the Dealreporter website said that U.S. group Woodward Inc was looking at a potential deal.

 Meggitt’s market capitalisation was $5 billion as of Thursday while Woodward’s stood at about $8 billion.